20 Classic 1920s Recipes That Deserve A Comeback

 9. Lobster Thermidor

-Bring Lobster Thermidor back to your dining table, and indulge in a dish that exemplifies the extravagance of its era.
-This one is a luxurious 1920s dish, featuring tender lobster meat cooked in a creamy wine sauce, served in its shell with a golden crust.
+Lobster Thermidor is a luxurious 1920s dish, featuring tender lobster meat cooked in a creamy wine sauce, served in its shell with a golden crust.
 Known for its elegance, this dish was the highlight of many sophisticated dinners.

 The rich sauce, made with egg yolks and brandy, complements the succulent lobster, creating a harmonious blend of flavors.
 Once baked, the topping turns a beautiful golden color, adding a touch of opulence to the presentation.